valerieniloinsigh31/footnote-app/README.md

 In the end, I believe migration would not work due to mixing up the use of app name versus project name in some of the code so I ensured to be very careful with this going forward.

-I an into this issue again on the friday prior to finishing the project and as tutor assistence had signed off for the night, I redid entire app and project on Githud/ElephantSQL and Heroku.
+I an into this issue again on the friday prior to finishing the project and as tutor assistence had signed off for the night, I redid entire app and project on Github/ElephantSQL and Heroku.
 All was well until I tried to deploy on Heroku and the build log revealed the buildpack wouldn't recognise any languages (e.g. python).
 I tried to tweak...but again believe issue may be app was created as 'footnote_final' on Gitpod but is named as 'footnotefinal' on Heorku as they won't allow underscores.

+I checked in with my tutor the next day and after all of the rework, it was revealed the env.py file and installations needed to be redone due to me having opened the code using gitpod as opposed to the pinned workspaces platform.
+A lesson learned the hard way!

+  A couple of tricks for this was i used the reveal config vars in Heroku to inform me what to input in my env.py file and I recursivrly installed the needed packages form the requirements.txt file using the following command:

+  pip3 install -r requirements.txt

 <b>UX DESIGN</b>